Murder of Daniel Pełka: Death

 On 1 March 2012, Daniel was beaten for wetting himself.
 The following morning, Łuczak searched Google for phrases such as "care – patient in a coma" and "salt poisoning".
-Krężołek dissuaded Łuczak from calling an ambulance, stating that Daniel would "get over it" and that calling for help would "cause proper problems".
+Krężołek dissuaded Łuczak from calling an ambulance, stating that Daniel would "get over it" and that calling for help would "cause proper [sic] problems".

 On the morning of 3 March, a 999 call was placed by Łuczak, who reported that her son was not breathing.
 Paramedics transported Daniel to hospital, where he was pronounced dead at 3:50 AM GMT.
 The autopsy revealed 22 different injuries, ten of them to his head.
 A diagram detailing these injuries was released by West Midlands Police and widely broadcast in the media.
 The cause of death was ruled to be a brain injury.
 Daniel was also severely underweight, weighing just 10.4 kg.
 Witnesses described him as resembling "a concentration camp victim" and "a seriously ill cancer patient".

 Following the investigation, Daniel's body was returned to his father, Eryk Pełka.
 Initially, Eryk could not afford to fly his son's remains to Poland from the UK, but a Polish funeral firm in London covered the costs.
-Daniel was buried on on 3 September 2013.
+Daniel was buried on 3 September 2013.

 Murder trial

 Both Krężołek and Łuczak denied committing murder, but admitted to the offence of child cruelty.
-During the trial, Łuczak claimed that Krężołek would attempt to choke her if she tried to protect Daniel, and that he would not let her feed him.
+During the trial, Łuczak claimed that Krężołek would attempt to strangle her if she tried to protect Daniel, and that he would not let her feed him.
 One of Daniel's siblings gave evidence that Krężołek had tried to drown Daniel in a bath of cold water, and that he was locked in a room and forbidden to use the toilet.
 Text message evidence showed Łuczak admitting to nearly drowning Daniel, and that they removed the handle to his bedroom door, so that his siblings could not let him out.
 The jury also heard that he was force-fed salt and made to perform squats as a punishment.

 The judge's closing remarks described the cruelty to Daniel as "truly horrific", and his starvation as "unprecedented in this country".
 She also stated that the culprits "carried out a deliberate and cynical deception of teaching, welfare, and medical personnel, which was designed to conceal what was happening, to prevent any help being provided for Daniel".